-This module enables you to develop and contextualise your dance practice through both practical and theoretical research.
-With support from MA lecturers you will be taught key ideas and issues arising from making movement-based works today, looking at a range of historical and contemporary artists, concepts and responses in order to begin to establish a research identity.
-By the end of the module you will have developed and articulated a specific line of research-based enquiry using research frameworks, with the potential for further development.
+This core module enables you to develop and contextualise your dance practice through both practical and theoretical research.
+With support from MA lecturers, you will be taught key ideas and issues arising from making movement-based works today, looking at a range of historical and contemporary artists, concepts and responses in order to begin to establish a research identity.
+By the end of the module, you will have developed and articulated a specific line of research-based enquiry using research frameworks, with the potential for further development.

 This module enables you to explore current funding structures and opportunities for generating income and resources for the Arts.
 You explore the theoretical and practical underpinnings of industry fundraising in relation to policy, political economy, socio-cultural literature, and professional and industry sources.
-Solutions explored include; sponsorship, foundations and trusts, awards, national government funding, dance development agency funding and self-generated income.
+Solutions explored include sponsorship, foundations and trusts, awards, national government funding, dance development agency funding and self-generated income.

 Research Project MARP1 (60 credits) Extended Summer Term